 Giving a Little to Many or a Lot to a Few?
 The Returns to Variety in Corporate Philanthropy

-Keywords: Corporate philanthropy, moral hazard, market for social goods, intra-industry product variety, strategic CSR
+Keywords: Corporate philanthropy, moral hazard, market for social goods, strategic CSR, abductive approach

 JEL Classification: M14, L25, D64